 The different types of refractive surgery

-Refractive surgery is a type of surgery that treats eyesight problems such as near sightedness, farsightedness, astigmatism, and presbyopia.
+Refractive surgery is a type of surgery that treats eyesight problems such as nearsightedness, farsightedness, astigmatism, and presbyopia.
 Operations that fit under this roof work by altering the shape of the cornea.
 The method by which the cornea is altered varies between the surgeries.
 The following are the most popular method of refractive surgeries.

 LASIK or Laser in-situ keratomileusis is as the name suggests, a laser-assisted refractive surgery.
-On rough estimations, LASIK is considerably the most sought after corrective vision surgery.
+On rough estimations, LASIK is considered the most sought after corrective vision surgery.
 Your surgeon will anesthetize.
 Later, your surgeon will begin by creating a corneal flap on the outermost layer of the eye.
 The fold will be book-cover like.
 In other words, the outermost layer of the eye will be flipped open to allow entrance for the laser beam.
 Consequently, your surgeon will utilize an excimer laser to reshape the cornea.

 Reshaping the cornea is the key factor in treating vision-related problems.
 For instance, nearsightedness is a condition that results from a lens that is too curved in comparison to its length.
 The surgeon can easily reduce the curvature by altering the structure using a beam.
 As a result, the vision is permanently corrected.
 Once the surgery is over, your surgeon will flip the corneal flap over.